 - Index Name

 The name of the index or replica.

-The current state of the Index Service on the node on which this index is stored: ready, pause, or warmup.
+The current state of the Index Service on the node where this index is stored.
+The possible statuses include ready, pause, or warmup.

 The number of requests per second.

 - Resident Ratio